Wanderduene/quickstart-webpack/README.md

 # Quickstart Webpack

 A scaffold project for a [Webpack](https://webpack.js.org/) webapplication, without the overhead of specific libraries.
 It can be used to quickstart a prototype project for any kind of module-based webapplication.
 It has some preconfigured standards for development and production.
-The only predefined technology in the stack is a [SASS](https://sass-lang.com/) preprocessor, for creating and importing `.scss` stylesheets.
+The only predefined technology in the stack is a [SASS](https://sass-lang.com/) preprocessor, for importing `.scss` stylesheets.

 ## Installation